Yeah F being fat

 What’s the problem then?
 One thing I know is this – I stay strong by being positively positive about almost everything.
 The times that I’ve broken down was when I felt mistreated, it’s as simple as that.
 I know my sensitive ass, I’m a piece of blown glass sometimes, as long as handled with extreme care, remains beautiful. 🙂

-Anyway, I’m someone that can be hurt by someones misconception of what it means to be different.
+Anyway, I’m someone that can be hurt by someone’s misconception of what it means to be different.
 I don’t know if I explained it right earlier, but I’m ‘different’, lol.
-I don’t like being judged because someone thinks I’m so different that I’m f’n crazy, because I’m far, far, far from being crazy, just fat or sad because of life events.
-When someone hurts me I am the type to – push my way through a crowd and get to the finish line before anyone else.
-I’m an incredible force, I know these things.
-No one will define me, no one.
+I don’t like being judged because someone thinks I’m so different that I’m f’n crazy, because I’m far, far, far from being crazy, just fat or sad because of life events and not even sad most of the time.
+No one will define me, no one, and as it should be.
+Do you let others define you?

 I was mean once myself – I had no respect for fat people